Particle quantum states with indefinite mass and neutrino oscillations: Modified model of electroweak interactions

 satisfy the canonical commutation relations \eqref{s17}.

-A similar reasoning shows that the states, which are described by the operators ${\sf a}^{\pm}_{l,\zeta}({\bf p}), \as{\pm}{l,\zeta}({\bf p})$ and ${\sf a}^{\pm}_{\alpha,\zeta}({\bf p}), \as{\pm}{\alpha,\zeta}({\bf p})$ are well-defined in the Fock space, too.
+A similar reasoning shows that the states, which are described by the operators ${\sf a}^{\pm}_{l,\zeta}({\bf p})$, $ \as{\pm}{l,\zeta}({\bf p})$ and ${\sf a}^{\pm}_{\alpha,\zeta}({\bf p}), \as{\pm}{\alpha,\zeta}({\bf p})$ are well-defined in the Fock space, too.
 However, there is an important difference.
 The integral of motion $ {\cal P}_{\beta}$ is non-diagonal in terms of the operators ${\sf a}^{\pm}_{\alpha,\zeta}({\bf p}),\as{\pm} {\alpha,\zeta}({\bf p})$.
 This situation is quite expected.
 The integral of motion $ {\cal P}_{\beta} $ is not the canonical momentum of the field, but the ``kinetic momentum''.
 Since the superpositions of the mass states are non-stationary states, the non-diagonal form of $ {\cal P}_{\beta} $ reflects the fact of a possible energy transfer from one state to another.

-The $SU(3)$-symmetry of the action defined by the interaction Lagrangian \eqref{l1} is broken even if we will admit that the matrices ${\mathds{V}}^{(i)} $ are equal.
-Therefore, the processes of the type $\mu^{\pm}\rightarrow e^{\pm} + \gamma$ are always forbidden.
-In this case, we come, at least in the framework of the perturbation theory, to a model with three independent generations of fermions.

-If the matrices $ {\mathds{V}} $ are distinct, the terms of the Lagrangian that describe the interaction via the charged currents immediately cause a phenomenon, which is known as the mixing of generations.
-The matrix of the mixing coefficients for quarks is an analog to the Cabibbo--Kobayashi--Maskawa (CKM) matrix
+If we admit that the matrices ${\mathds{V}}^{(i)} $ are equal, we come, at least in the framework of the perturbation theory, to a model with three independent generations of fermions.
+If the matrices $ {\mathds{V}}^{(i)} $ are distinct, the terms of the Lagrangian that describe the interaction via the charged currents immediately cause a phenomenon, which is known as the mixing of generations.
+The matrix of the mixing coefficients for quarks is an analog of the Cabibbo--Kobayashi--Maskawa (CKM) matrix